 The overall objective of riparian habitat assessment is to provide accurate and up-to-date data of riparian cover composition, distribution, and interspersion of riparian habitats within the study area and enable identification of potential change over time.
+Disturbances in the watershed can be rapid, and exisiting remote sensing images, light detection and ranging (LIDAR), and other imagery available for interpretation may be dated.
+Annual implementation of this protocol will provide a regular record of changes in riparian conditions at a site and will provide a method to ground-truth NEON Airborne Observation Platform (AOP) flights.

+Title: AOS Protocol and Procedure: Riparian Habitat Assessment Date: 12/19/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: D

-Exisiting remote sensing images, light detection and ranging (LIDAR), and other imagery available for interpretation may be dated and disturbances in the watershed can be rapid.
-Therefore, it is important to consistently verify and update the riparian assessments through annual site visits at the aquatic sites.
-The riparian habitat assessment will take place once per year during times of maximum canopy cover and coincide with the NEON Airborne Observation Platform (AOP) flights.
-Together, the remotely sensed data provided by the AOP will be ground-truthed via the riparain habitat assessment within the same time frame.
-The temporal window for performing the riparian habitat assessment was chosen to match the window for AOP flights of the aquatic sites, which were determined by the peak greenness for the closest terrestrial site.
-Peak greenness dates are defined as the range of dates where Moderate-resolution Imaging Spectroradiometer (MODIS) normalized difference vegetation index (NDVI) is within 90% (RD[12]) of the site maximum.
-Most aquatic sites are co-located with terrestrial sites, therefore the peak greenness dates for these aquatic sites should match exactly with the co-located terrestrial site and the flight time window.
-However, there are 10 aquatic sites that are not co-located with terrestrial sites, so by matching with the flight time window of the closest terrestrial site, there may be a slight mismatch with the actual peak greenness window at these aquatic sites.
-In addition, there are three other aquatic sites that are too far away from a terrestrial site to be flown by AOP.
-For these sites, peak greenness was determined using the same algorithm for the aquatic site directly.
+NEON AOP flights are timed to coincide with peak greenness at NEON terrestrial sites within a domain, defined as the range of dates where Moderate-resolution Imaging Spectroradiometer (MODIS) normalized difference vegetation index (NDVI) is within 90% (RD[12]) of the site maximum.
+In addition, growing degree days (GDD) are included in the peak greenness ranges.
+The riparian habitat assessment will will take place once per year at all sites, concurrent with the NEON Airborne Observation Platform (AOP) flights over most aquatic sites.
+For the 10 aquatic sites not specifically co-located with a terrestrial site, there may be a slight mismatch with the actual peak greenness window at these aquatic sites and the AOP flights.
+For the 3 aquatic sites that are too far away from a terrestrial site to be flown by AOP, peak greenness was determined for the aquatic site directly using MODIS data.
 For specific peak greenness temporal windows, see the Domain-specific sampling strategy documents referenced in RD[06].

-The approach follows a modified version of the U.S. Environmental Protection Agency's Environmental Monitoring and Assessment Plan (EMAP) protocol (Kaufmann, 2001), employing a randomized, systematic spatial sampling design that minimizes bias in the placement of measurements.
-This approach is met by making measurements at pre-defined areas that are spaced equidistant along a stream/river corridor or around a lake.
+The riparian habitat assessment is a modified version of the U.S. Environmental Protection Agency's Environmental Monitoring and Assessment Plan (EMAP) protocol (Kaufmann, 2001), employing a randomized, systematic spatial sampling design that minimizes bias in the placement of measurements.
+This is accomplished by making measurements at pre-defined areas that are spaced equidistant along a stream/river corridor or around a lake.
 Data for the riparian canopy cover extent as well as the vegetation composition and physical habitat observations are recorded at 10 equally spaced lateral transects across the channel and up to 50 m into the riparian zone.